-3. You feel disconnected from your own body.
-You feel fatigued, lifeless, and do not receive signals from your body regarding huger, thirst, tiredness or other needs.
+3. You feel disconnected from your body.
+You feel fatigued, lifeless, and do not receive signals regarding hunger, thirst, tiredness or other discomforts.

-4. You do not have reactions in situations that would typically evoke emotions such as watching movies or receiving certain news.
+4. You do not react in situations that would typically evoke emotions, such as watching movies or receiving certain news.

 5. You feel like a passive observer of your life.
 Rather than living each moment with vitality, life seems unreal.

-6. You go about each day in an auto-pilot mode.
-In emotional numbness or depersonalization, you are not truly living.
-You are watching your life in the audience seat.
+6. You go about each day in auto-pilot mode.
+By adopting emotional numbness or depersonalization, you are not truly living.
+You are watching your life from a seat in the the audience.

 8. You become less and less interested in socializing or connecting with people and feel detached from friends and family.

 9. You feel no one knows the real you.
 And gradually, you know yourself less and less.
-You lose touch with your own interest, passions and dream.
+You lose touch with your own interests, passions and dreams.